turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 Overwrite the record `movie.rb` so we can see what that generated.

-Now look at our migrations, we have what we want so lets run `rails db:migrate`
+Now look at our migrations, we have what we want so lets create and then migrate.
+Run `rails db:create`
+Run `rails db:migrate`

 In `config/routes.rb`: